This post was last updated on November 16th, 2011 at 06:42 pm

 As readers of my blog know, I’ve been teaching part time at the University of Regina for the past few years.
 I teach an introductory course to pre-service teachers on technology.
 I’ve had the freedom to more the curriculum to a much more broader look at technology in our schools.
 It’s been a wonderful experience for me and my students.

 For the past 3 terms I’ve had my undergrads hook up with classrooms from around the world.
 Over the course of about 2 months the range of interactions is anything from skype conferences where my students teach lessons to commenting on blogs to working closely with students in collaborative projects.
 I’m been reluctant to make it much more structured since I want to honor teacher’s time and access.
 My student’s express a variety of levels of satisfaction.
 I usually have the connect with 2 classrooms both to give them some variety but also to insure a greater chance of interactions.
 Two months is a very short time to build a connection with a class.
-Amazingly, some of my students made this happen and for many it was the best part of the course.
-Others were frustrated by communication … Read the rest
+Amazingly, some of my students made this happen and for many it … Read the rest